keffkeff/lichess-on-kindle/README.md

 ## Getting started

-In order to display the index.html, you need to install a webserver (e.g. xampp).
+In order to display the index.html, you can run `python -m http.server` in the root directory of this repo and then open the Beta Browser of your kindle and use the IP and port to access index.html.

 ## Roadmap